arianccbasile/Systems-Biology-practical2022/README.md

 ## 📜 About

 This repo hosts training materials for the University of Cambridge [Part III Systems Biology course](https://www.sysbiol.cam.ac.uk/Part%20III).
 More specifically, these are practical exercises for the computational session on flux balance analysis (FBA) using genome-scale metabolic models (GEMs).
+Most of the exercises are based on the [cobrapy documentation](https://cobrapy.readthedocs.io/en/latest/).

 ### Learning outcomes